archae0pteryx/react-native-expo-firebase-base/README.md

 ---

-All the basic firebase functionality
+All the basic firebase functionality using as simple methods as possible

 - expo
 - react-native
 - react navigation